mit-6861/MIT-6861.github.io/_pages/home.md

 No prior NLP experience is expected or necessary, but students must have a basic foundation in probability and calculus, along with strong knowledge of Machine Learning. <span style="background-color: #FFFF00">See the [syllabus](syllabus) for more details, along with HW #0 (ungraded)</span> to assess if your current knowledge is aligned with the pre-req expectations -- you should be able to answer all of the questions without too much difficulty.

 ### WHAT'S NEW?
 NLP is an incredibly fast-moving field!
-Fun fact, ChatGPT was released the day before our final lecture of the semester last year (Fall 2022).
+Fun fact, ChatGPT was released the day before our final lecture of the semester in Fall 2022.
 Since then, NLP and GenerativeAI has become a household name.
-Toward this, we have adjusted this semester's offering from last year's:
-- Different homework problems
-- Some new lecture content, and we've rearranged the overall narrative
-- New guest lectures
+To showcase recent progress within NLP, we are introducing approximately three new lectures that span topics including: decoding (search and sampling), mixture-of-experts (MoE), quantization of transformers, state-space models such as Mamba.
+We'll also have a new guest lecture with insights about training LLMs in industry!
+Consequently, to make room for such, we are removing some of our content about structured predictions. e.g., Hidden Markov Models (HMMs) and Conditional Random Fields (CRFs).

 NOTE: Despite the immense capabilities of large language models (LLMs), this course will be strongly rooted in providing a foundation for NLP; that is, we will cover a wide range of modelling approaches that include LLMs and more.